anuj-kapil/auditrisk/RMD/auditrisk.md

 given there is no information on the environment it was run and the dependencies it had at that time.

-The approach of this review is to simulate the analysis using the piece of given R code and identify the imminent issues with reproducibility of the analysis and also, in the process, to identify any key risks that can become reproducibility issues in the near future.
+The approach of this audit is to simulate the analysis using the piece of given R code and identify the imminent issues with reproducibility of the analysis and also, in the process, to identify any key risks that can become reproducibility issues in the near future.
 That would involve